Argyll's Secret Roast

 Roaster's Notes Argyll's Secret Roast

-This version of Secret Roast has all the sweetness you've come to expect, with a lovely citrus zing to lift your morning cup.
+This version of Secret Roast has all zing you've come to expect, with a lovely jammy sweetness to lift your morning cup.

 About Guatemala